Skip to content

 Compare outputs from several modelsUse two CLIsLet one write the change and another read the diff.
 They often catch different issues.

-Primary model directionGPT-5.4 and Codex modelsClaude models, especially Sonnet/Opus depending on planGemini models through Google sign-in, API key, or Vertex AI
+Primary model directionGPT-5.5 and Codex modelsClaude models, especially Sonnet/Opus depending on planGemini models through Google sign-in, API key, or Vertex AIGemini models (Gemini 3.5 Flash by default)

-LoginChatGPT or OpenAI API keyClaude account, Anthropic Console, or third-party providerGoogle sign-in, Gemini API key, or Vertex AI
+LoginChatGPT or OpenAI API keyClaude account, Anthropic Console, or third-party providerGoogle sign-in, Gemini API key, or Vertex AIGoogle sign-in (stored in the system keyring)

-Project instructionsAGENTS.mdCLAUDE.md, .claude/rules/, auto memoryGEMINI.md, global/workspace/JIT context files
+Project instructionsAGENTS.mdCLAUDE.md, .claude/rules/, auto memoryGEMINI.md, global/workspace/JIT context files.md rule files via auto-discovery (convention still sparsely documented)

-Non-interactive modecodex execclaude -pgemini -p or headless mode
+Non-interactive modecodex execclaude -pgemini -p or headless modeagy -p

-Local reviewBuilt-in /review for diff, branch, commit, and uncommitted changesCode review through Claude Code workflows, plugins, and CI/CD integrationsNo focused /review flow like Codex; can analyze a diff via prompt
+Local reviewBuilt-in /review for diff, branch, commit, and uncommitted changesCode review through Claude Code workflows, plugins, and CI/CD integrationsNo focused /review flow like Codex; can analyze a diff via prompt/diff shows the agent’s changes; not a standalone review flow

-Usage view/status and Codex usage dashboard/cost for API users, /stats for subscribers/stats model
+Usage view/status and Codex usage dashboard/cost for API users, /stats for subscribers/stats model/credits panel + credits in the status bar

 Default accessCodex recommends Auto in version-controlled folders and read-only outside Git.
-Network access is off by default for local commands.Claude Code uses a permission system where sensitive actions require approval, and write access is limited to the starting folder and its subfolders unless you grant more.Gemini asks for permission for actions such as file writes, cloning, and shell commands.
+Network access is off by default for local commands.Claude Code uses a permission system where sensitive actions require approval, and write access is limited to the starting folder and its subfolders unless you grant more.Gemini asks for permission for actions such as file writes, cloning, and shell commands.agy asks for permission before file edits and commands; trusted workspaces can be defined in settings.

-SandboxOS sandbox: macOS Seatbelt, Linux sandbox, and Windows/WSL paths.Permission-based architecture and a sandboxed bash tool can provide isolation.Several sandbox methods: macOS Seatbelt, Docker/Podman, Windows native sandbox, gVisor, and LXC/LXD.
+SandboxOS sandbox: macOS Seatbelt, Linux sandbox, and Windows/WSL paths.Permission-based architecture and a sandboxed bash tool can provide isolation.Several sandbox methods: macOS Seatbelt, Docker/Podman, Windows native sandbox, gVisor, and LXC/LXD.--sandbox flag with terminal restrictions and a “proceed-in-sandbox” permission mode.

-Full access--yolo or danger-full-access is high risk.--dangerously-skip-permissions should be treated as a risk mode.Tool sandboxing can be disabled, but should only be done in isolated environments.
+Full access--yolo or danger-full-access is high risk.--dangerously-skip-permissions should be treated as a risk mode.Tool sandboxing can be disabled, but should only be done in isolated environments.--dangerously-skip-permissions auto-approves everything — isolated environments only.

 Strengths